 There is a saying: it’s not the Cow, it’s the How.
 Regenerative dairying demonstrates that properly managed pastures with grazing cows can be one of the key tools in helping with climate change.
 We are working on not just being sustainable, we are working on the solution: Regeneration.

-Dedication to A2/A2 genetics for our herd and for all dairy we sell.
+Dedication to A2/A2 genetics for our herd and for all dairy products we sell

 Holistic farming practices (regenerative farming)